 Process Criteria Web-Based Applications Discovery: Analysis of the technology, architecture, and functionality that comprise the application. a.
 Technology Identify the operating system, Web server version, and additional enabled technology associated with the application. b.
-Server Scans Server scans to identify known application function- ality or exposures using the appropriate tools. c.
+Server Scans Server scans to identify known application functionality or exposures using the appropriate tools. c.
 URL Harvesting Identifying all known universal resource locators (URLs) within the application. d.
 Path Disclosure Identify the path to document Web roots within the operating system. e.
 Directory Listing/ Traversal Attempt to obtain and traverse directory trees. f.
 Virtual Directories Determine use of virtual directories and their limitations. g.
-Functionality Mapping A functionality map outlines the functions that an area performs and the subcomponents that make up that function. h.
-Site Mapping Create a map that logically portrays the application and identifies pages by type (such as static, dynamic, forms, or common gateway interface [CGI]).
+Functionality Mapping A functionality map outlines the functions that an area performs and the subcomponents that make up that function.